Is Clicker Training the Most Effective Way to Train Dogs?

-I recently was a witness to a rather heated argument between two dog trainers about the relative effectiveness of "clicker training" compared to "marker training".
-After much noise and hand waving it appeared that neither could provide convincing evidence and the issue was left unresolved.
-Fortunately, there is now scientific data which does answer the question and should settle their debate.
+I recently was a witness to a rather heated argument between two dog trainers about the relative effectiveness of "clicker training" compared to "marker training."
+After much noise and hand waving, it appeared that neither could provide convincing evidence and the issue was left unresolved.
+Fortunately, there is now scientific data that does answer the question and should settle their debate.

-For those of you who are not all that familiar with clicker training it really is quite simple.
+For those of you who are not all that familiar with clicker training, it really is quite simple.
 It depends upon a little plastic toy that makes a clicking sound.
-The dog learns that whenever he hears that sound a treat is coming immediately after.
-So the dog sets about trying to produce behaviors which cause the trainer to sound that click knowing that it will be followed by a reward.
-In so doing the dog learns which behavior is wanted.
-Thus the training sequence is quite simple: get the behavior; mark that behavior (with a click); reward the behavior.
-The more that the behavior is repeated and rewarded the stronger that behavior becomes.
-To understand what is going on psychologically during clicker training you should read this.
+The dog learns that whenever he hears that sound, a treat is coming immediately after.
+So the dog sets about trying to produce behaviors that cause the trainer to sound that click, knowing that it will be followed by a reward.
+In so doing, the dog learns which behavior is wanted.
+Thus, the training sequence is quite simple: get the behavior; mark that behavior (with a click); reward the behavior.
+The more that the behavior is repeated and rewarded, the stronger that behavior becomes.
+To understand what is going on psychologically during clicker training, you should read this.

 The dogs were then retested a week later to see how much of the original learning they had retained.
-At this time there were also tested on two other tasks which could be solved using the same motion of their muzzle and head.
+At this time, they were also tested on two other tasks that could be solved using the same motion of their muzzle and head.
 The simple test used a different colored breadbox that had the back removed (in other words very similar to the box used during training).
 The second test was somewhat more complex because the test apparatus was a different size and shape and made out of wood instead of plastic.

-The data from this study suggest that when you are training dogs you can go with your own personal preference and use a clicker or your voice and still expect the same degree of learning.
-Certainly some people enjoy clicker training a lot and think that it is more fun than other methods.
+The data from this study suggest that when you are training dogs, you can go with your own personal preference and use a clicker or your voice and still expect the same degree of learning.
+Certainly, some people enjoy clicker training a lot and think that it is more fun than other methods.
 Those individuals will probably want to continue to use it.
-Others who want to hold the leash in one hand and use their other hand to guide the dog rather than to hold and operate a clicker, can now confidently expect that they will get the same learning outcomes by using a verbal marker such as "Yes" or "Bravo" or whatever.
+Others who want to hold the leash in one hand and use their other hand to guide the dog rather than to hold and operate a clicker, can now confidently expect that they will get the same learning outcomes by using a verbal marker such as "yes" or "bravo."

 Cinzia Chiandetti, Silvia Avella, Erica Fongaro, Francesco Cerri (2016).
 Can clicker training facilitate conditioning in dogs?
 Applied Animal Behaviour Science, 184, 109-116. http://dx.doi.org/10.1016/j.applanim.2016.08.006